ThomasGysemans/code_editor/README.md

       body: SingleChildScrollView( // /!\ important because of the telephone keypad which causes a "RenderFlex overflowed by x pixels on the bottom" error
         CodeEditor(
           model: model, // the model created above
-          onSubmit: (String language, String value) {}, // when the user confirms changes in one of the files.
+          onSubmit: (String language, String value) {}, // when the user confirms changes in one of the files ),
-        ),
       ),
     );